tedkmburu/DEFI-Game/README.md

 ## Code

 Object-oriented programming is used throughout the game.
-The Screen, Button, FieldLine, Image, Screen, Star, TestCharge and Track classes can be found in own their self-titled files.
+The Screen, Button, Popup, FieldLine, Image, Screen, Star, TestCharge and Track classes can be found in own their self-titled files.
 Functions that primarily only use that one class can also be found in that classes self-titled file.

 The p5.js library is inside the file titled p5.min.js.
 It should not be tampered with.
 The library creates the game loop and has useful Vector math functions.

 There is a file called variables.js that has all global variables in it.
 They can technically be declared anywhere but this is a little more organized.

+JavaScript has inbuild functions that can be done to arrays that are used throughout this game.
+Learn more about them here: [https://www.w3schools.com/jsref/jsref_obj_array.asp](https://www.w3schools.com/jsref/jsref_obj_array.asp)